The purpose of the BEd (Intermediate Phase Teaching) [Grades 4 to 6] is to produce teachers who are competent to teach in this particular phase.

 - Prospective students with an APS of 26–27 must write the National Benchmark Test (NBT).
 Final admission is determined by the Admissions Committee of the Faculty and is based on the results of the NBT.

 - As soon as candidates are admitted to the BEd degree, they will be informed that they must register at the University in January of the following year.
-It is in the interest of prospective students to apply as soon as possible, particularly in respect of financial support and/or residence placement.
+It is in the interest of prospective students, in particular those who need financial support and/or placement in a residence, to apply as soon as possible.

 English Home Language or English First Additional Language